khusmann/khusmann.github.io/src/data/blog/2025/r-nested-development-packages.md

 })
 ```

-This part is pretty straightforward: we only load the dev package if renv is in the "synchronized" state -- otherwise we warn the user.
+This part is straightforward as well: we only load the dev package if renv is in the "synchronized" state -- otherwise we warn the user.

 ### Deployment Notes